RSEAA/RSEAA.github.io/index.md

 At the end of the poster session we will be giving out awards for the posters that have generated the most interest.

-<a class="rse rse-join" href="https://github.com/RSEAA/RSEAA.github.io/discussions/32">Learn about how to submit a poster</a>
+<a class="rse rse-join" href="https://github.com/RSEAA/RSEAA.github.io/discussions/32">Poster submission information</a>

 ## Accessibility and Inclusivity